 The City Attorney renders general and specific legal advice and counsel to the various constituent parts of the City of Cedar Rapids through written opinions.
 The opinions by the City Attorney’s Office are premised upon extensive institutional experience within the Office and rigorous legal research and contract drafting.

-The City Attorney and his Assistants also carry a full litigation caseload.
+The City Attorney and their Assistants also carry a full litigation caseload.
 With rare exceptions, all litigation involving the City, including administrative and judicial, trial and appellate, is handled in-house by the City Attorney’s Office.
 Such cases include tort and personal injury cases, worker’s compensation claims, civil rights actions in state and federal courts, constitutional litigation, zoning matters, and eminent domain proceedings.

 The City Attorney’s Office also prosecutes violations of the Cedar Rapids Municipal Code, including violations of the City’s criminal misdemeanors and civil infractions of the City’s codes, such as those regulating buildings, housing, zoning, and the various trades.

 The City Attorney’s Office consists of the City Attorney, three Assistant City Attorneys, and two Legal Secretaries.
 The City Attorney’s Office provides legal services to the City while adhering to the highest standards of personal and professional ethics.